Last update: 18:12 | 10/02/2018

 Creating a market to connect demand and supply of technological products will help develop the technology industry, according to experts.

-In 2016-17, 21 technology transfer contracts and memorandums of understanding were signed.
-The technology and equipment exhibition Techmart, which provides information for about 500 requests from businesses on technology, equipment and consultancy, saw VND158 billion worth of contracts signed in the same period.
+In 2016-2017, 21 technology transfer contracts and memorandums of understanding were signed.
+The technology and equipment exhibition Techmart, which provides information for about 500 requests from businesses on technology, equipment and consultancy, saw 158 billion VND worth of contracts signed in the same period.

-Pham Duc Nghiem, deputy head of the Market Development and Science-Technology Enterprises Department at MoST, said that there had been many local technology product trading markets.
+Pham Duc Nghiem, Deputy Director of the Market Development and Science-Technology Enterprises Department at MoST, said that there had been many local technology product trading markets.

 However, those markets had not been working effectively, thus, they had not met the demand of the market for a “true” science and technology trading market, he said.